 Mark was the co-founder and program director for the Center for Engaged Compassion where he helped develop a unique set of practices and training programs for assisting individuals, organizations, and communities in creating genuine peace, healing, and reconciliation that change the world for good.
 While at the CEC Mark worked with Dr. Frank Rogers and Dr. Andrew Dreitcer to design training programs and facilitate retreats for agencies such as Prison Fellowship Canada, Religion and Politics, and The Mutare Pastoral Care and Counseling Center (Zimbabwe).

 Mark is in demand as a speaker and retreat leader.
 He speaks to a variety of audiences each year across North America and the United Kingdom.
 He has been a retreat leader and/or keynote speaker for agencies such as The Greenbelt Arts Festival, Compassion International, The National Youth Workers Convention (U.K., Canada, and U.S.), The Salvation Army, The Global Gathering for Spirituality and Justice, The National Presbyterian Youth Triennium, and many other events and organizations.
-See his calendar for upcoming engagements or contacts for booking information.
+See his events for upcoming engagements or contacts for booking information.

 Mark spent 20 years working with young people and the people who serve them (parents, youth workers, social workers, pastors) in congregational, camp, and conference settings.
 In 1996, he co-founded the Youth Ministry and Spirituality Project at San Francisco Theological Seminary, a project that sought to test the integration of contemplative practice and awareness within youth working programs.
 He directed that project from 1996 to 2006.

 Interviews and profiles of Mark Yaconelli’s work have appeared in the national media including the Wall Street Journal, ABC World News Tonight, New York Times Online, Washington Post Online, Christianity Magazine, and CBS Radio.
 Feature articles on his work with teens have appeared in The Christian Century, Immerse, Group Magazine, Youthworker Journal, and many other Christian publications in the U.S. and U.K..